lenkiefer/lenkiefer.github.com/_posts/2016-08-15-trends-in-credit-part-2.md

 ![plot of chunk debt-2016q2-levels-compare-1](/img/Rfig/debt-2016q2-levels-compare-1-1.svg)

-Once you include mortgaes the dramatic increase in student loan debt has a little more context.
+Once you include mortgages the dramatic increase in student loan debt has a little more context.

 And the gifs below show debt indexed so 2003 Q1 =100 on the left or in log dollars on the right.